logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-6-streamlining-your-tests/creating-a-case-for-looping.md

 7. Move your cell pointer a few rows past the last line, and press Ctrl+V to paste.
 Repeat this process so that your test case holds a total of seven action lines.

-8. You can delete the two new local variable lines for NY sales tax, as that value will not be changed.
+8.  **Optional:** You can delete the two new local variable lines for NY sales tax, as that value will not be changed.

 9. Modify the value argument of the third local variable action for car price to `25000`, then modify the next one to `30000`.